Elevation: 10,045 ft

-Marshalls Mount is located on the main Lemhi Ridge Crest SSE of the Uncle Ike/Pass Creek Pass.
-Its location makes the peak a great place to orient oneself to the lay of the Southern Lemhi Range.
+Marshalls Mount is located on the main Lemhi Ridge Crest south-southeast of the Uncle Ike/Pass Creek Pass.
+Its location makes the peak a great place to orient oneself to the lay of the southern Lemhi Range.
 USGS Fallert Springs

-South Ridge/Southeast Face (Descent), Class 4 by Livingston Douglas
+South Ridge/Southeast Face, Class 4 by Livingston Douglas

-From Howe, drive N on the Little Lost River Highway for 13.4 miles to an [unsigned] junction with Uncle Ike Road.
-This junction is 0.8 miles N of the signed junction for North Creek Road.
-Turn R/E onto Uncle Ike Road and drive 5.0 miles up the somewhat-rough, 2-track desert road to the Challis National Forest boundary (signed).
+From Howe, drive north on the Little Lost River Highway for 13.4 miles to an [unsigned] junction with Uncle Ike Road.
+This junction is 0.8 miles north of the signed junction for North Creek Road.
+Turn right/east onto Uncle Ike Road and drive 5.0 miles up the somewhat-rough, 2-track desert road to the Challis National Forest boundary (signed).
 Park shortly after this point in a grassy pullout.

-If the road is too rough, you can probably make it 4.9 miles up the road and park in a pullout on the L/N side of the road only 0.1 miles before the NF boundary.
-The elevation at the NF boundary is about 6,180 feet.
+If the road is too rough, you can probably make it 4.9 miles up the road and park in a pullout on the left/north side of the road only 0.1 miles before the National Forest boundary.
+The elevation at the National Forest boundary is about 6,180 feet.
 If you have an ATV, you can shorten this climb considerably by riding up the Uncle Ike Creek ATV Trail (FST-4341) for several miles.

 This descent is the final leg of a loop route that begins and ends at the mouth of Ike Creek Canyon.
-I first climbed Peak 8979 and did a ridge traverse from Peak 8979 to the summit of Marshalls Mount via the North Ridge.
-From the summit, descend the rocky, but not difficult, South Ridge to a flat, open area.
+I first climbed Peak 8979 and did a ridge traverse from Peak 8979 to the summit of Marshalls Mount via the north ridge.
+From the summit, descend the rocky, but not difficult, south ridge to a flat, open area.
 Look for a large, wide scree/gravel gully heading down the southeast face.
 Leave the south ridge and boot-ski down this loose terrain to a level about 100 vertical feet before reaching the sheer cliff face on the southeast face.